wurducius/eofol/packages/eofol-app/README.md

-# Eofol
+# eofol-app

-All-inclusive blazingly fast reactive web framework with zero configuration, batteries included!
-Create a reactive app from template with zero configuration with `eofol-app`.
+Create a reactive app from template with zero configuration!

 ## Installation